 But if I am I because you are you and you are you because I am I, then I am not I and you are not you!”

-If you want, you can define yourself by your Job, accomplishments, beliefs, nationality, religion, or an experience but I think we are much more complicated than that.
+If you want, you can define yourself by your Job, accomplishments, beliefs, nationality, religion, an experience or expectations but I think we are much more complicated than that.
 I think we are better than that.

-We are not being real with ourselves or others if we rely solely upon external factors to define ourselves.
-We would be denying the world of our great gifts if only tried to please others and if we pretended to be something we are not.
+We are not being real with ourselves or others if we rely solely on external factors to define ourselves.
+We would be denying the world of our great gifts if we only tried to please others and if we pretended to be something we are not.

 Everyone has something to share.